pippinbarr/cart263/guides/git-cheatsheet.md

 #### GitHub Desktop

-Check the fetch/pull button at the top of the window, it will tell you if you can pull.
+Check the fetch/pull button at the top of the window, it will tell you if there is anything to pull.
 Click it if you need to.

 #### VS Code

-Check the fetch/pull button at the bottom left of the window, it will tell you if you can pull.
+Check the fetch/pull button at the bottom left of the window (the main icon is a circle made of two arrows), it will tell you if you can pull by showing a down arrow with a number next to it.
 Click it if you need to.

 #### Command line